OmarGato2/1800_202210_DTC08/README.md

 * [Contents](#content)

 ## General Info
-This browser based web application to ...
+This browser based web application to ... (fill in this later)
+* Hi my name is Omar.
+I'm excited about this project because I can collaborate with my team and also to go through the scenarios on Git Conflict Resolution.

 ## Technologies
 Technologies used for this project: